 Arizona Senate Passes Bill to Revive Bitcoin Reserve

-The Arizona Senate has approved a renewed version of the “Bitcoin Reserve Bill”, which aims to establish a state managed fund for digital assets seized in criminal investigations.
+The Arizona Senate has approved a renewed version of the “Bitcoin Reserve Bill,” to establish a state-managed fund for digital assets seized in criminal investigations.

 House Bill 2324 passed the Senate on Thursday in a narrow 16-14 vote and now moves to the state House for final debate.

-The legislation seeks to create a Bitcoin and Digital Assets Reserve Fund managed by the Arizona State Treasurer to securely hold and manage cryptocurrencies and other digital assets seized through criminal forfeiture.
+The new legislation aims to create a $BTC and Digital Assets Reserve Fund managed by the Arizona State Treasurer to both hold and manage crypto and other digital assets seized through criminal forfeiture.

 Under the proposal, the state would have the authority to either retain digital assets in their native form, convert them into fiat currency through licensed exchanges, or store them in approved custodial wallets.
 The action will consider market conditions and security considerations.